dojo/docs/dijit/_Calendar.rst

     <div dojoType="dijit._Calendar"></div>

-With an initial selection, a minimum and maximum range, and weekends disabled
+With an initial selection and weekends disabled

 .. cv-compound::